 Abstract

 Dengue virus (DENV) is the most geographically widespread arbovirus causing dengue disease epidemics in tropical and subtropical regions.
-Nature provides a large number of plants as a source for lead molecules against various diseases including DENV infection.
-We investigated the antiviral effect of curcumin and 6-gingerol, the major active constituent of turmeric (Curcuma longa Linn.) and ginger (Zingiber officinale Roscoe), respectively, against all four serotypes of DENV infecting human lung epithelial carcinoma (A549) cell line in vitro.
-The antiviral activities, measured as IC50, for curcumin was observed at 18.4 ± 6.5 μM while higher IC50 of 98.6 ± 67.0 μM was measured for gingerol.
+Nature provides abundant plants as a source for lead molecules against various diseases including DENV infection.
+We investigated the antiviral effect of Curcumin and 6-Gingerol, the major active constituent of turmeric (Curcuma longa Linn.) and ginger (Zingiber officinale Roscoe), respectively, against all four serotypes of DENV infecting human lung epithelial carcinoma (A549) cell line in vitro.
+Both compounds generated cell cytotoxicity to A549 cells at CC50 values of 108 µM for Curcumin and 210 µM for 6-Gingerol.
+The compound Curcumin showed antiviral properties as described by IC50 of 20.60, 13.95, 25.54 and 12.35 µM while 6-Gingerol of 30.8, 14.17, 78.76 and 112.84 µM for DENV-1, -2, -3, and -4, respectively.
 Different levels of antiviral properties were observed between DENV serotypes.
-Curcumin and gingerol exhibit antiviral activities against DENV infection and could provide new therapeutic approach for dengue disease treatment strategies.
+Our findings suggest that antiviral assay of compounds against DENV should be performed to all four serotypes and not limited to a particular serotype.
+In conclusion, Curcumin and 6-Gingerol exhibit antiviral properties against DENV infection and could provide new therapeutic approach for dengue disease treatment strategies.

-Keywords: Curcumin; Gingerol; Dengue Virus; Antivirus; A549; Natural Product
+Keywords: Curcumin; 6-Gingerol; Dengue Virus; Antivirus; A549; Natural Product